Purdue-CS193/homework-0-Bbowen03/index.md

-## Welcome to GitHub Pages
+## Welcome to my website

-You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+My name is Brenden Bowen and I am a freshman!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I am going to leave the rest of this here so I can return to it and see how to format my website.

 ### Markdown